btabtab/3D-GameEngine/README.md

 It uses RAYLIB to handle drawing to the screen.
-  RAYLIB can be found at:https://www.raylib.com/ RAYLIB LICENSE: https://www.raylib.com/license.html THIS PROJECT USES BUT DOES NOT MODIFY THE RAYLIB.
-LIBRARY ALL CREDIT GOES TO: https://github.com/raysan5.
+  RAYLIB can be found at:https://www.raylib.com/ RAYLIB LICENSE: https://www.raylib.com/license.html THIS PROJECT USES BUT DOES NOT MODIFY THE RAYLIB LIBRARY.
+ALL CREDIT GOES TO: https://github.com/raysan5.